xvik/guice-persist-orient/README.md

 ```

 TxTemplate is a generic template to define unit of work, but you will need to use provider to obtain connection.
-If you need onl specific connection type, use specific template:
+If you need only specific connection type, use specific template:

 ```java
 specificTxTemplate.doInTransaction(new SpecificTxAction<Object, OObjectDatabaseTx>() {